liveahero-wiki/liveahero-wiki.github.io/_charas/nessen.md

     threatening beings.
 As long as his beloved city continues to develop as a tourist destination, his dream will never stop.
 - stockId: 10512
+  BIO_H01: |-
+    In order to get inspiration for a new event planned for the Inn, Nessen visited the traditional festival.
+    What I saw there was people doing their best to liven up the festival for their own enjoyment.
+    Nessen's new form to protect the people enjoying the party is wearing a hero suit reminiscent of the night sky.
+    His parallel weapon, the ornament sewn into the suit, generates light that changes shape at will.
+    The light becomes a dance partner that unites offense and defense, dancing on the battlefield with Nessen.
+  BIO_H02: |-
+    In the words of a clothing craftsman,
+    "I don't know if my feelings will reach the other person, but I just put everything I have into it and give it a shape," Nessen reexamines his own hospitality with that in mind.
+Even if you don't know for sure how your actions will be taken by others, you just continue to provide as best you can.
+    Beyond that, there was a spirit of hospitality that Nessen was aiming for.
+    Nessen's eyes shine like the night sky that gently welcomes the moon, as he looks ahead to the path he is aiming for with determination.
 sidekicks:
 - stockId: 10511
   BIO_S01: |-